UPPMAX/HPC-python/docs/index.rst

          - as server: ``kebnekaise-tl.hpc2n.umu.se``
          - as user: ``<username-at-HPC2N>`` NOTE: Leave out the ``@hpc2n.umu.se``
       - Create a working directory where you can code along.
-We recommend creating it under the course project storage directory
+We recommend creating it under the course project storage directory: /proj/nobackup/hpc2-python-fall-hpc2n

       - Example.
 If your username is bbrydsoe and you are at HPC2N, then we recommend you create this folder: